Legal Firm Website Design

 - To avoid losing work from existing clients who Google your name and find someone else, a ‘specialist’ who seems to fit the bill and has a website that takes enquiries 24/7.

 - Attract high quality legal staff who are searching for a suitable practice.
 How do you look when these good people search for solicitors websites to research potential employers.
-How do you recruits at present?
-Save time and commission fees by advertising on your own website
+How do you recruit at present?
+Save time and commission fees by advertising on your own website.

 Which type of website platform is best for a legal practice?

 Your website is more than a tool, so do research how you will invest.
 You have to learn how to use it to good effect or have someone competent do it for you or with you, by outsourcing some of the work, so add that resource to your plan.